 Shop Koko taco boobie tee

 Vaquero Taquero started as a taco truck and now serves both street-style tacos for breakfast, lunch, and dinner in their brick and mortar location.
 They specialize in taco al pastor and you can see them carving flame-seared pork off their trompo as you wait.
 The tacos here remind me of the ones I had in Mexico City!
-I highly recommend getting the quesadilla – it comes with pan-seared Oaxacan cheese.
+I highly recommend getting the quesadilla – it comes with pan-seared Oaxacan cheese with lots of fresh avocado crema.

 WHAT TO ORDER: Quesadilla al Pastor and Quesadilla de Carne Asada